jpsm83/health/documentation/n8n/articleTranslation.md

 - **languages.seo**: REWRITE (not translate) - rewrite metaTitle, metaDescription, keywords, slug to *ENSURE CHARACTERS LIMIT* compliance
 - **languages.content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs
 - **languages.socialMedia**: REWRITE (not translate) - rewrite to *ENSURE CHARACTERS LIMIT* compliance for each platform
+- **languages.salesProducts**: TRANSLATE - translate all product names in the array to target language, culturally adapt product terminology

 **UPDATE THESE ELEMENTS:**
 - hreflang: Use target language code